rmr1154/team_project_1/README.md

 - /misc/Untitled.ipynb - Temporary workspace for expirements and as a holding spot for content
 ### Final Compilation
 - /Final Draft_Project1_Team1.ipynb
+- /Presentation/Rental Rates and Employment.pptx
 # Resources
-- /Presentation : Location of final PowerPoint
 - /data : location of all the curated datasets
 - /figures : location of all saved plots
 - /maps : location of interactive map exports and demo animations